gepetobio/100-days-of-code/r1-log.md

-# #100DaysOfCode Log - Round 1 - [Your Name Here]
+# #100DaysOfCode Log - Round 1 - [Gledsley Müller]

 The log of my #100DaysOfCode challenge.
-Started on [July 17, Monday, 2017].
+Started on [January 1st, Monday, 2018].

 ## Log

 ### R1D1
-Started a Weather App.
-Worked on the draft layout of the app, struggled with OpenWeather API http://www.example.com

-### R1D2
+Started studying Object Composition in JavaScript (Aggregation vs Concatenation).
+Also learned a bit about Redux, reducers and redux saga.
+Also started a simple React game, borrowing the idea from an old Flash game example I saw in a book some 9 years ago.
+I'll probably use this game when I start teaching React to my students.
+So far it looks horrible :-(